PrateekParmar01/scrap-it/README.md

 ## Project Overview

-ScrapIt W is a web application designed to simplify the job search process for users.
+ScrapIt is a web application designed to simplify the job search process for users.
 It incorporates web scraping to extract job listings from popular websites like Naukri.com, providing users with a convenient way to browse through available job openings.
 The platform also includes features such as estimated salary ranges for positions and periodic email updates containing CSV files describing the available job opportunities.

 ## Features